danielbodnar/awesome-stars/README.md

 ## linux

+- [mitchweaver/bin](https://github.com/mitchweaver/bin) - 🗑️ helpful scripts and snippets
+- [Darin755/browser-linux](https://github.com/Darin755/browser-linux) - Linux, in your browser
+- [humphd/browser-shell](https://github.com/humphd/browser-shell) - A Linux command-line shell in the browser
+- [tareqimbasher/NetPad](https://github.com/tareqimbasher/NetPad) - A cross-platform C# editor and playground.
+- [lukehaas/RunJS](https://github.com/lukehaas/RunJS) - RunJS is a JavaScript playground for macOS, Windows and Linux.
+Write code with instant feedback and access to Node.js and browser APIs.
+- [gh0stzk/dotfiles](https://github.com/gh0stzk/dotfiles) - BSPWM environment with 15 themes.
+Polybar. eww widgets, with a rice selector to change on the fly.
+- [surrealdb/surrealist](https://github.com/surrealdb/surrealist) - Surrealist is the ultimate way to visually manage your SurrealDB database
+- [agherzan/yubikey-full-disk-encryption](https://github.com/agherzan/yubikey-full-disk-encryption) - Use YubiKey to unlock a LUKS partition
 - [shellhub-io/shellhub](https://github.com/shellhub-io/shellhub) - :computer: Get seamless remote access to any Linux device.
 Centralized SSH for the edge and cloud computing
 - [xwmx/bask](https://github.com/xwmx/bask) - A runner and framework for command-centric Bash scripts.
 - [jeroenjanssens/data-science-at-the-command-line](https://github.com/jeroenjanssens/data-science-at-the-command-line) - Data Science at the Command Line